 - What types of animals do you treat?

-We provide veterinary care for domestic pets like dogs and cats as well as exotic [pets like birds, reptiles, amphibians mammals and spiders.
+We provide veterinary care for domestic pets like dogs and cats as well as exotic pets like birds, mammals, etc.

 - Where can I purchase my pet's prescription and food?

 You can purchase all the medications and specialty food your pet needs either via our online store or our in-house pharmacy.

 - What are the fees associated with a specialty appointment?